hadarsonego/vagrant_nginx_chef/README.md

 2.Download Virtualbox tool from Virtualbox website - https://www.virtualbox.org/wiki/Downloads

 #Getting ready

 Vagrant
 ---

-1.Create diractoty with ant name that you want with read and execute privilege to all users.
+1.Create diractoty with any name that you want with read and execute privilege to all users.

 2.After installtion open your command line and navigate to the diractiory that you created.